ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 - Integration test: the template can use a default test certificate, which you can replace if needed
 - Production: upload your own OCES3 certificate.
 You can create a production OCES3 certificate in the [certificate administration](https://erhvervsadministration.nemlog-in.dk/certificates)

+An OCES3 certificate is valid for 3 years.
+Update the NemLog-in template before the certificate expires and update the certificate in NemLog-in.

 ![NemLog-in certificate setup](images/howto-saml-nemlogin-template-certificate.png)

 **5) Metadata URL and IdP metadata**

 The template pre-fills the NemLog-in IdP metadata URL for the selected environment.

+When NemLog-in changes certificate, the change is provisioned automatically.
+The NemLog-in template uses NemLog-in metadata exposed via the FoxIDs website, which we keep updated, and the template automatically loads the new metadata.

 **6) Level of assurance (optional)**